-If you are a student, a recent graduate, or were meant to be (our condolences), many of us would agree you’ve had a tough year.
-It goes without saying that navigating a pandemic was not on the syllabus and global anxiety about its devastating impact has undoubtedly taken a toll on your motivation – and that’s to be expected.
+If you are a student, a recent graduate, or were meant to be (our condolences), many of us would agree that you’ve had a tough year.
+It goes without saying that navigating a pandemic was not on the syllabus and the global anxiety about its devastating impact has undoubtedly taken a toll on your motivation – and that’s to be expected.
 But it’s time to put down those baking utensils, close that permanent Netflix tab and start making moves to cultivate professional opportunities for our future selves.

 Here are 5 ways you can get back on the proverbial horse and set yourself up for internships and grad schemes post-crisis.

-With screen time on the rise, your online presence is more essential than ever for discovering professional opportunities and if one thing is for certain – it’s that all employers check social media before hiring.
+With screen time on the rise, your online presence is more essential than ever for discovering professional opportunities, and if one thing is for certain – it’s that all employers check social media before hiring.

 Us young folk are known for a generational aptitude for social media, so being active on your platforms is a great way to show your opinions and your personality.
 Think about using your socials to show your employer a side of you that they wouldn’t see on a CV – maybe create an Insta highlight of content that you’ve loved, share some interesting articles on LinkedIn, or write some short-form opinion pieces on Twitter.

 TOP TIP: Consider your personal branding cross-platform – this can be as simple as using the same profile picture and linking all your discoverable socials to each other and to an online portfolio.

 An obvious way to do this is by making connections on networking sites such as LinkedIn and The Dots, but if you’re really interested in building a network that can benefit your professional opportunities, you need to actually engage with people.
 Start by connecting with professionals that you admire and engaging with the content they’re sharing, or strike up a conversation along with your invite to connect (FYI tried & tested) e.g.